Booritas/opencv/modules/core/doc/intro.markdown

 ### cv Namespace

 All the OpenCV classes and functions are placed into the `cv` namespace.
-Therefore, to access this functionality from your code, use the `cv::` specifier or `using namespace cv;` directive:
+Therefore, to access this functionality from your code, use the `cv::` specifier or `using namespace ncvslideio;` directive:

 ```.cpp
 #include "opencv2/core.hpp"